Fall 2018 Enrollment

-- Topics of funded programs of research include substance use disorders, environmental health policy, cardiovascular disease, tobacco control policy, diabetes, cancer, agricultural heath, health disparities, maternal-child health, chronic pain, and mental health.
+- Topics of funded programs of research include substance use disorders, environmental health policy, cardiovascular disease, tobacco control policy, diabetes, cancer, agricultural health, health disparities, maternal-child health, chronic pain, and mental health.

 - Research faculty members submit an average of 3 grants and 6 databased publications and presentations each year.

 - Over the past two years, faculty have published 263 databased manuscripts in referred journals and conducted 239 research-focused presentations at professional conferences.